mongodb/docs/source/administration/backups.rst

      mongodump --host mongodb1.example.net --port 3017 --username user --password pass /opt/backup/mongodumpm-2011-10-24

-On any :option:`mongodump` command you may, as above specify username and password credentials to specify database authentication.
+On any :program:`mongodump` command you may, as above specify username and password credentials to specify database authentication.

 Database Import with mongorestore
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The :option:`mongorestore` restores a binary backup created by the
+The :program:`mongorestore` restores a binary backup created by the
-:option:`mongodump` utility.
+:program:`mongodump` utility.
 Consider the following example command:
 ::

      mongorestore dump-2011-10-25/

-Here, :option:`mongorestore` imports the database backup located in
+Here, :program:`mongorestore` imports the database backup located in
 the ``dump-2011-10-25`` directory to the :option:``mongod` instance
 running on the localhost interface.
-By default, :option:`mongorestore`
+By default, :program:`mongorestore`
 will look for a database dump in the "``dump/``" directory and restore
 that.
 If you wish to restore to a non-default host, the
 ":option:`--host <mongod>`" and ":option:`--port <mongod --port>`"